lh6210/Github_page/pages/others/blog_backend.md

 My home page consists of one or more categories (such as Linear Algebra, Calculus, etc).
 Each category takes up one Bootstrap-styled container.
 Inside each container, the name of the category and a brief description are placed at the top wrapped by <p> tags.
 Contents following them are entries of articles of this category.

 The for loop inside the Jinja2 tags will search through all of my posts, whenever it finds out some post belonging to _la_ (self-defined code for Linear Algebra) category, it will put it under _la_ category by running Javascript/JQuery commands.
-In fact, I was pretty amazed at mixing several languages (CSS, HTML, Jinja2, Unicode) in HTML files to achieve the functionality.
+In fact, I was pretty amazed at mixing several languages (CSS, Jinja2, and Javascript) in HTML files to achieve the functionality.

 Above all, the automatic sorting and DOM manipulation ease writer's effort to manage the layout.
 Thanks for your reading.